CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_kallisto.md

 Run the following command for pseudoalignment of single-end reads to index.

-{% include note.html content="Note: bootstrapping (-b command in the line below) adds significant time to the mapping, but is essential for accurate quantification.
+{% include note.html content="bootstrapping (-b command in the line below) adds significant time to the mapping, but is essential for accurate quantification.
 With a typical reference index for the mouse or human transcriptome, I find it takes about 15sec per bootstrap.
 So expect this to add ~30 min to the mapping time for each sample.
 Also, avoid putting hyphens in the name of the kallisto output, as this could cause problems later" %}

 ```